rspamd/rspamd/doc/markdown/modules/rbl.md

 - local_exclude_ip_map

 Can be set to a URL of a list of IPv4/IPv6 addresses & subnets not to be processed by from/received RBL checks.

+- private_ips

+Should be set to a space/comma/semicolon-delimited list of addresses & subnets to be considered private by exclude_private_ips checks.

 RBL-specific subsection is structured as follows: